What is the padron?

 How do I register on the Padron and get a Padron certifcate?

-Its full Spanish name in Spanish is a Certificado de Empadronamiento, also known at times as a volante de empadronamiento.
-If you are registered on the Padron you are considered Empadronado.
-To get one you need to make an appointment at your local Town Hall (Ayuntamiento).
+To get the Certificate, you need to make an appointment at your local Town Hall (Ayuntamiento).
 Some offices have an online appointment system (called a cita previa), some need a phone call to arrange the date and at others, you can just turn up and wait, but best to arrive early.
 Also remember that most Town Halls close at 2pm.

 Why do I need one for residency?